On the permutation equivariance principle for causal estimands: What is permutation equivariance?

 \subsection{Introductory examples}

-We first provide two examples in the context of causal mediation analysis to illustrate the idea of permutation-invariant estimands.
-Causal mediation analysis concerns the decomposition of a treatment effect into indirect pathways operating through the mediators and a direct pathway that bypasses them \citep{imai2010identification}.
-The primary goal of such an analysis is to quantify these direct and indirect effects to understand the underlying causal mechanisms. \begin{example} Consider the problem of causal mediation with two mediators that are not causally ordered.
+We discuss two examples in the context of causal mediation analysis and one example in factorial experiment to define permutation equivariance. \begin{example} Consider the problem of causal mediation with two mediators that are not causally ordered.
 Let $X_k(a)$ denote the potential $k$th ($k=1,2$) mediator under condition $a$ ($a=0,1$).
-Let $Y(1,X_1(a),X_2(a^*))$ be the potential outcome under treatment, with the potential mediators taking the values they would naturally have under treatment levels $a$ and $a^*$. \cite{lange2014assessing} defined the natural indirect effects through $X_1$ and $X_2$ as:
+Let $Y(1,X_1(a),X_2(a^*))$ be the potential outcome under treatment, with the potential mediators taking the values they would naturally have under treatment levels $a$ and $a^*$. \cite{lange2014assessing} defined the natural indirect main effects through $X_1$ and $X_2$ as: